yorkeJohn/yorkeJohn/README.md

 ###

 <p align="left">Hey there!👋 My name is John.
-I am a passionate full-stack software engineer based in Halifax, N.S., Canada 🇨🇦<br><br>I am currently working in the energy industry with a focus on solving real-world problems through innovative platform development.
-I enjoy tackling challenges that balance technical depth with usability, whether it’s streamlining workflows, optimizing performance, or building tools that just make life easier.
-My philosophy leans toward simplicity and maintainability: write clean code that scales while being easy to understand.
-This space is where I share projects and things I’m learning along the way.<br><br>Let's connect and chat about tech!</p>
+I am a passionate full-stack software engineer based in Halifax, N.S., Canada 🇨🇦<br><br>I am currently working in the energy industry with a focus on solving real-world problems through innovative product development.
+I like working on problems where engineering makes a real impact- where domain knowledge is just as important as technical skills.
+That means streamlining workflows, optimizing performance, or building features that just make life easier.
+My philosophy leans toward simplicity and maintainability: write clean code that scales while being easy to understand.<br><br>This space is where I share projects and things I’m learning along the way.
+Let's connect and chat about tech!</p>

 ###